fsfe/pmpc-website/README.md

 The website structure is very easy.
 The most important files and directories are:

-- `site/config-static.toml`: Static texts and URLs which are the same for any language
+- `site/config.toml`: Static texts, URLs and variables which are the same for any language
-- `site/languages/strings.{en,fr...}.toml`: Headlines, site title, many
+- `site/i18n/{en,fr...}.toml`: Headlines, site title, many
   texts for the various languages.
 - `site/content`: Markdown-files for sub-pages like /openletter, can be translated